 We visited Fitzrovia-favourite Roka, one of London’s best Japanese restaurants:

 RECOMMENDED: Find more things to do in Time Out's Fitzrovia area guide

 The best Fitzrovia restaurants

-If pay day and date night coincide, then it’s off to Hakkasan with you: this slick, sexy Cantonese has been thrilling spendy Londoners since it burst onto the dining scene in 2001.
+If payday and date night coincide, then it’s off to Hakkasan with you: this slick, sexy Cantonese restaurant has been thrilling spendy Londoners since it burst onto the dining scene in 2001.
 Hakkasan’s darkened interior, with its carved lattices, sliding screens and thumping music, is a restaurant/club hybrid whose shadows could harbour any number of famous faces.
-The fusion-style food, meanwhile, which shamelessly name-drops big-ticket ingredients, ranges from peerless dim sum to timeless signatures such as roasted silver cod with Champagne and honey.
+The kitchen’s take on Cantonese cuisine shamelessly name-drops big-ticket ingredients, with luxe offerings ranging from peerless dim sum to signatures such as roasted silver cod with champagne and honey.

 Fitzrovia’s fanciest restaurant it is not, but this Bavarian sausage-seller is still one of the best places to part with za lunchtime tenner.
 Queueing for your meal, fast-food style, gives you time to square the venue’s jokey menu and ironic soundtrack of German techno with that supposedly AWOL sense of humour.
 When you bite into your banger, you’ll be pleased the Germans take the things that matter seriously: these Black Forest beauties are 100 percent springy, meaty wonderfulness.
 Prepare for the wurst.